After a meeting with a creative agency about launching a FoodieBoys app we were left twiddling our hungry thumbs in Shoreditch.

 2. Gunpowder Potatoes

 These were smoky potatoes with brown skins, broken apart, tossed with butter, crushed aromatic seeds and green herbs.
 We discussed why they were called Gunpowder Potatoes, as there was limited spice to them.
-Toby ventured that it was perhaps a reference to our colonial past, and we quietly contemplated the lives lost to the Empire.
+James ventured that it was perhaps a reference to our colonial past, and we quietly contemplated the lives lost to the Empire.
 These were again, lovely, but being spice lords, we would have liked an extra punch.

 3. Black House Daal

-Tony knew he was ordering this as soon as he set eyes on it.
+Rob knew he was ordering this as soon as he set eyes on it.
 Having lived in India, daal makhani, a lentil based dish, was a staple part of his diet.
 He presumed this would be the same thing, and it pretty much was.
 Dark, rich and simmered for ages.
 It was a nice change to the meatier, potatoey options of the other two courses.

 1 x Naan – nuff said